 4. Do I need to speak Spanish to live in Jaco?

 Whether you speak English, Spanish, or Spanglish, you will be able to get by in Jaco.

 When stopping in stores, you will most likely find someone wanting to practice some of their English with you, testing out what they know.

 Some restaurants even offer English and Spanish menus since the community is well known for the expat and tourist population.

-It is a friendly place and even if you don’t speak Spanish, you will be surprised how quickly you start to pick up some of the language.
-You will find yourself wanting to try out your phrases and words and people are generally very patient and helpful.
+It is a friendly place, and even if you don’t speak Spanish, you will be surprised how quickly you start to pick up some of the language.
+You will want to try out your phrases and words, and people are generally very patient and helpful.